Chippewa Falls, Wisconsin Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Chippewa Falls, Wisconsin students.

-SchoolTutoring Academy’s tutoring programs for Chippewa Falls students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Chippewa Falls students start with a ACADEMIC ASSESSMENT with an Academic Director.
 Call us now for a personalized quote!
 Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Chippewa Falls District Curriculum Used in Our In-Home Tutoring Programs

 The Chippewa Falls Unified School District (CFUSD) addresses the educational needs of children from 4-year-old kindergarten to twelfth grade.
 Building Bridges 4 Children (BB4C) is a 4-year-old kindergarten program.
 The foundation of its curriculum consists of developmentally appropriate applications of The Creative Curriculum, Second Step, and Tribes.
 These curricula highlight the importance of social, emotional, and academic intelligence by promoting self-directed learning.
 The BB4C curriculum is in line with the Wisconsin Model Early Learning Standards, developed by the Wisconsin Department of Public Instruction (DPI).